ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-eth.md

 ### eth_createAccessList {#eth-createaccesslist}

 This method creates an [EIP2930](https://eips.ethereum.org/EIPS/eip-2930) type `accessList` based on a given `Transaction`.
 The `accessList` contains all storage slots and addresses read and written by the transaction, except for the sender account and the precompiles.
-This method uses the same `transaction` call [object](/docs/interacting-with-geth/rpc/objects#transaction-call-object) and `blockNumberOrTag` object as `eth_call`.
+This method uses the same `transaction` call [Transaction Call Object](/docs/interacting-with-geth/rpc/objects#transaction-call-object) and `blockNumberOrTag` object as `eth_call`.
 An `accessList` can be used to unstuck contracts that became inaccessible due to gas cost increases.

 **Parameters:**